Some Open Problems Regarding the Number of Lines and Slopes in Arrangements that Determine Shapes: Discussion

 \begin{itemize} \item $n \geq k,$ \item if $n = k$, either one line has $k - 1$ points and all others have two points, or every line has $k + 1$ points and every point is on $k + 1$ lines, $k \geq 2$. \end{itemize} \end{theor}

 In this theorem, it is assumed that ``lines" in the set $L$ are subsets of at least two points of $P$.
-And since any two distinct points in $P$ are on a unique line in $L$, the sets $P$ and $L$ form a linear space; for the rules that determine linear spaces see \cite{batten1997finitegeometry}, and for a discussion of their relationship to arrangements of construction lines and registration marks, see \cite{haridis2020geometry}.
+And since any two distinct points in $P$ are on a unique line in $L$, the sets $P$ and $L$ form a linear space; for the rules that determine linear spaces see \cite{BattenCombinatoricsFiniteGeom}, and for a discussion of their relationship to arrangements of construction lines and registration marks, see \cite{HaridisGeomArxiv2020b}.

-\hyperref[th1]{Theorem 1} is not restricted to the geometric setting of configurations of points and lines in the plane.
+\hyperref[th1]{Theorem 1} is not restricted to the geometric setting of points and lines in the Euclidean plane.
 It applies to any abstract system consisting of elements called ``points" and ``lines" which obey the desired ``incidence" rules (e.g. any two ``points" are on a ``line").
+The meaning of ``points" and ``lines" depends on the interpretation given to these notions in the context of a problem or application.

-Given $k \geq 3$ points in the plane not all on a line, the theorem provides a concrete lower bound on the number of lines passing through at least two points: \emph{$k$ points must determine at least $k$ different lines} \cite{aignerziegler2018thebook}.
-And in particular, according to the second bullet, when exactly $k$ lines are determined the sets $P$ and $L$ must form a near-pencil or a projective plane \cite{batten1997finitegeometry}.
+Given $k \geq 3$ points in the plane not all on a line, the theorem provides a concrete lower bound on the number of lines passing through at least two points: \emph{$k$ points must determine at least $k$ different lines} \cite{AignerZiegler2018}.
+And in particular, according to the second bullet, when exactly $k$ lines are determined the sets $P$ and $L$ must form a near-pencil or a projective plane \cite{BattenCombinatoricsFiniteGeom}.

 This result by de Bruijn and Erd{\H o}s, is closely related to the first problem stated in Section 2: how many different construction lines $k$ registration marks must determine?
-The place where arrangements of construction lines and registration marks depart from the point-line incidence systems that \hyperref[th1]{Theorem 1} applies to, is in the assumption that ``any two points in $P$ are on a line in $L$".
-Which arrangements of construction lines and registration marks actually satisfy this assumption?
+However, the place where arrangements of construction lines and registration marks depart from the point-line incidence systems that \hyperref[th1]{Theorem 1} applies to, is in the assumption that ``any two points in $P$ are on a line in $L$".
+Which arrangements of construction lines and registration marks satisfy this assumption?
 Put in another way, which arrangements form a (finite) linear space?

 An arrangement of construction lines and registration marks that forms a linear space is the near-pencil

 A near-pencil can be defined for any $k \geq 3$ number of registration marks.
 A near-pencil with $k = 3$ points is a triangle---the smallest possible linear space.
 By \hyperref[th1]{Theorem 1}, a near-pencil arrangement with $k$ registration marks determines exactly $k$ construction lines (this is also easy to verify empirically, from the catalog in \hyperref[appendixA]{Appendix A}).